 The Memorial Forest seeks to lessen the stigma for people with mental illness, and to promote greater understanding and compassion from the community as a whole.
 It's important to recognize family and friends who have passed on and acknowledge the courageous battle they fought.

-Each year, Niagara Region Mental Health hosts a Memorial Forest vigil on the first Thursday in October during Mental Health Awareness Week.
+Each year, Niagara Region Mental Health hosts a Memorial Forest vigil on the first Thursday in October during Mental Illness Awareness Week.

-Mental Health Awareness Week is sponsored by the Canadian Alliance on Mental Illness and Mental Health.
+Mental Illness Awareness Week is sponsored by the Canadian Alliance on Mental Illness and Mental Health.

 Your donations help to maintain the Memorial Forest site and educate the community about mental illness.